Clinical calculator summary

 Clinical Context & Background

-| 0 | Fully Active | Able to carry on all pre-disease performance. |
+| 0 | Able to carry out all normal activity without restriction |

-| 1 | Restricted | Restricted in strenuous activity; ambulatory. |
+| 1 | Restricted in strenuous activity but ambulatory and able to carry out light work |

-| 4 | Completely Disabled | Totally confined to bed or chair. |
+| 4 | Completely disabled; cannot carry out any self-care; totally confined to bed or chair |

 Clinical Workflow